 Microfibres, or tiny bits of plastic, are shed by clothing (and cloths, and towels) made from synthetic fabrics every single time they are washed, including recycled synthetic fabrics, and they make their way to the ocean by the billions.
-In fact, they are one of the biggest sources of ocean and shoreline pollution, and they are killing marine life at a staggering rate.
+In fact, they are one of the biggest sources of ocean and shoreline pollution, and they are working their way into marine life and even humans.
 So what can we do about them?

 Since the existence and significance of microfibre pollution was brought to light about five years ago, a debate has been raging about who is responsible for managing them.
 Does it require systemic change (like bidding adieu to fossil fuels altogether), or is it up to consumers?
 Should washing machine manufacturers implement filtration systems at a production level, or is it the responsibility of clothing brands to tackle the issue?
 And who would pay for any or all of these ideas?

 There is something to be said for each of the proposed solutions, but until the issue is tackled higher up on the food chain, so to speak, there are a few things we as conscious consumers can do to significantly reduce our impact.

 - Try to avoid clothing made from synthetic fabrics that are known shedders of microfibres, and instead invest in natural materials for future purchases.
 For clothing that is usually made with polyester and nylon like activewear and swimwear, look out for TENCEL® – a breathable and biodegradable option made from wood pulp.
 There are some garments, such as footwear, that are less of a concern when it comes to shedding because they avoid the washing process.
 These are great options for recycled plastics such as ECONYL.